christianvuerings/jquery-lifestream/README.md

 brew install postgresql
 initdb /usr/local/var/postgres
 ```
-2. __For Mountain Lion & Mavericks users ONLY:__ Fix Postgres paths as [detailed here](http://nextmarvel.net/blog/2011/09/brew-install-postgresql-on-os-x-lion/).
+1. __For Mountain Lion & Mavericks users ONLY:__ Fix Postgres paths as [detailed here](http://nextmarvel.net/blog/2011/09/brew-install-postgresql-on-os-x-lion/).

-3. __For Mountain Lion & Mavericks users ONLY:__ If you can connect to Postgres via psql, but not via JDBC (you see "Connection refused" errors in the CalCentral
+1. __For Mountain Lion & Mavericks users ONLY:__ If you can connect to Postgres via psql, but not via JDBC (you see "Connection refused" errors in the CalCentral
 app log), then edit /usr/local/var/postgres/pg_hba.conf and make sure you have these lines:
 ```
 host    all             all             127.0.0.1/32            md5
 host    all             all             samehost                md5
 ```

-4. __For Mountain Lion & Mavericks users ONLY:__ [Install XQuartz](http://xquartz.macosforge.org/landing/) and make sure that /opt/X11/bin is on your PATH.
+1. __For Mountain Lion & Mavericks users ONLY:__ [Install XQuartz](http://xquartz.macosforge.org/landing/) and make sure that /opt/X11/bin is on your PATH.

-5. Start postgres, add the user and create the necessary databases
+1. Start postgres, add the user and create the necessary databases.
+(If your PostgreSQL server is managed externally, you'll probably need to create a schema that matches the database username.
+See CLC-893 for details.)
 ```bash
 pg_ctl -D /usr/local/var/postgres -l /usr/local/var/postgres/server.log start
 psql postgres